A Culinary Education with a World View

 Guah Lih, 25, recipient of the CIA Culinary Award at the CIA Graduation 2017, has had a passion for food since young but went on to do a diploma in Facilities Management.
 However, a visit to the SIT Open House in 2014 and a chat with Chef Eve Felder, Managing Director, CIA Singapore reconnected him with his passion.
 That conversation fuelled his determination to enter the CIA Food Business Management degree programme.

 To meet the six-month work experience prerequisite for the programme, Guah Lih went all out to get a job as a line cook in Jamie’s Italian restaurant.
-“It was a tough one-year stint there, including being yelled at by Jamie Oliver, but I really learned a lot as he was very keen to teach newbies like me.
+“It was a tough one-year stint there, but I really learned a lot.
 I was surprised to receive the ‘Employee of the Year’ award at the restaurant,” recalled Guah Lih.

 Subsequently, Guah Lih joined CIA in 2015 and did his four-month externship in Alexander’s Steakhouse San Francisco a year later.
 “My externship experience in USA has been amazing.
 The chefs there did not treat me like an intern but a real line cook, and we had to do presentations regularly to share ideas.
 The overseas experience also deepened my understanding of ingredients as I had to shop for fresh produce at the farmers’ market every weekend.”